-Each Senior Leadership Fellow teaches a class at the Harvard School of Public Health about their experiences in leadership for the semester of their fellowship.
-Every class is unique and reflects the individual fellow’s career and leadership.
-Classes are open to all Harvard students and are filled on a first-come, first-served basis.
+Each Senior Leadership Fellow teaches a half-semester course at the Harvard T. H. Chan School of Public Health.
+Every course is unique and reflects the individual fellow’s career and leadership.

 Eligibility to enroll: